 - We recommend the budget development process be open to all state legislators and the general public.
 If a state budget is not passed by April 1, then the previous fiscal year's budget should be automatically reinstated. - 2.
-We recommend the use of generally accepted accounting principles when formulating the state budget. - 3.
-We believe that all state agencies should employ zero based budgeting to effectively reevaluate their programs. - 4.
+We recommend the use of generally accepted accounting principles when formulating the state budget. - We believe that all state agencies should employ zero based budgeting to effectively reevaluate their programs. - 4.
 We oppose the use of messages of necessity for the passage of budget bills. - 5.
-The state should pay interest charges and address all negative impacts incurred by any public entity resulting from a late state budget.
+The state should pay interest charges and address all negative impacts incurred by any public entity resulting from a late state budget. - We oppose enacting legislation by using the state budget to do so.
+Furthermore, we support the budget being voted on as a standalone proposition.